Webpage created: February 20, 2016

 The rise of the Free Public Library and Museum in Devonport coincided with the demise of the Mechanics' Institute.
 The latter, which was situated in Duke Street, closed in 1881 and the books and fittings from its library and the exhibits in its small museum were purchased by Devonport Corporation for £2,500.
 The building itself was held on a long lease that was not due to expire until 1943 from the Lord of the Manor at an annual rent of £15 15s.

 Over thirty years after the passing of the Public Library Act, which received the Royal Assent on Wednesday August 14th 1850, Devonport Corporation officially re-opened the Mechanics' Institute as its Free Public Library on Monday February 6th 1882.

 The former lecture hall became the lending and reference library, while the smaller lecture hall was in use as a Science and Art School.
 The rooms on the ground floor, linked by archways, became the reading rooms.
 The gallery was used to display models and artefacts together with a collection of minerals originally presented by the late Sir John Saint Aubyn.
-Mr T Lakin was appointed as Borough Librarian and he lived on the premises.
+Mr Thomas Lakin (1842-1885) was appointed as Borough Librarian and he lived on the premises.
 He was assisted in setting up the library by his counterpart in Plymouth, Mr W H K Wright.